bluem-development/bluem-php/README.md

 If you do anything wrong, or you are unauthorized, the Response object will be of type `Bluem\BluemPHP\ErrorBluemResponse` and has an `Error()` function to retrieve a string of information regarding your error that you could display to your user or handle yourself.

-An example about incorrect access token and Ids could be: “Unauthorized: check your access credentials“.
+An example about incorrect access token and Ids could be: "Unauthorized: check your access credentials".

 #### Redirection after eMandate transaction creation
 When you have performed a transaction request successfully, you receive a response object from Bluem.
 This object tells you where to redirect the user to, to actually perform the administrative steps at the Bluem portal.